mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

     url: https://www.gla.ac.uk/

 bio: ​​I am an Economics Ph.D. candidate at the University of Glasgow.
+I was...
-Currently, I am doing an internship at the Monetary Policy Division at the Deutsche Bundesbank.
+% Currently, I am doing an internship at the Monetary Policy Division at the Deutsche Bundesbank.

 # Interests to show in About widget
 interests: